danielstieber/SubscribeToMailchimp/README.md

 ![module settings](https://i.imgur.com/RcKqzEt.png)

 ## Usage
-To use the module, you need to load it into you template:
+To use the module, you need to load it into your template:
 ```PHP
 $mc = $modules->get("SubscribeToMailchimp");
 ```
-Now you can pass an email adress to the module and it will try to edit (if the user exists) or create a new subscriber in your list.
+Now you can pass an email address to the module and it will try to edit (if the user exists) or create a new subscriber in your list.
 ```PHP
 $mc->subscribe('john.doe@example.com');
 ```